YoussefTarek2911/Banker_algorithm/README.md

 <br />

 # Form 2 :
-- In the second Form you have to select between Max and allocation and total Buttons and put any number and after you done press on : Assign
+- In the second Form you have to select between Max and allocation and total Buttons and put any number and after you are done, press on : Assign
 - **Max** <br />
 ![Picture1](https://github.com/YoussefTarek2911/Banker_algorithm/assets/108703940/92dbd7ad-c14f-489d-a71a-c59f2cf28678)
 - **Allocation**<br />